-Ask yourself how you intend to use the machine.
-Sewing apparel?
-Do you want to use it to embroider names or designs?
-Will you use it for quilting or piecing or both?
+You need to ask yourself how you intend to put the machine to use.
+Do you sew clothes?
+Do you plan to use it to embroider designs or names onto anything?
+Will you use it for piecing the quilt or quilting, or will you use it for both?

-If you are looking for a machine to sew apparel, look for one that has an over lock or zig zag stitch.
-You will use these stitches on the inner edges of your seams for a more professional look.
-They cut down on fraying that occurs with most seams over time.
+If you want to sew clothing, you should seek for a machine that has either an over lock or a zig zag stitch.
+A more polished appearance will result from your application of these stitches to the innermost margins of your seams.
+They significantly reduce the amount of fraying that normally happens along most seams over time.

-Embroidery requires a machine that has been programmed for those stitches and designs.
-Usually, a sewing and embroidery machine combo comes with some preprogrammed designs and lettering.
-You can buy additional designs to use, as long as your machine has an outlet for adding such extras.
-These days it is as easy as plugging in a USB design or even hooking the machine directly to your computer to upload designs.
+The use of a machine that has been pre-programmed with the necessary stitches and designs is essential for embroidery.
+A sewing and embroidery machine combo will typically come with some lettering and preprogrammed designs already installed on the machine.
+You can buy additional designs to use as long as your machine has an outlet for adding such things.
+You can then use those designs on your machine.
+To upload designs in today’s world, all it takes is the simple act of plugging in a USB design or even just simply connecting the machine to your personal computer.

-For quilt piecing, you will use a straight stitch.
-Look for a machine that allows you to adjust the length of the stitches.
-This will help you control your stitch work even on the smallest quilt block pieces.
+You will need to use a straight stitch for the piecing of the quilt.
+You should look for a machine that gives you the option to alter the distance between each stitch.
+This will help you maintain control over your stitch work even when working on the tiniest sections of the quilt block.

 Of course, if you plan to crosshatch quilt, you will want the feed dogs up.
 They will help keep your fabric straight and your stitches on track.

 Armed with the knowledge of what you want to do, visit area sewing machine dealers.
 Look at what they have to offer and ask plenty of questions about the products.
 If you have a budget, tell them up front so they can help guide you to the right machine.
 You may also discover that you haven’t budgeted enough for what you want.
 At that point, you have to decide whether to increase your budget or decrease your sewing machine expectations.